alekdavis/ConfigFile/README.md

 ###### Data elements

 All elements other than `_meta` are expected to contain data values assigned to the `value` properties.
 By default, all elements holding non-empty, non-null, non-false data are considered to contain values.
 If an element's `value` property contains a null, empty, or false value, it will be ignored.
 To include a null, empty, or false value, set the `hasValue` property to `true`.
-To exclude a na element with a non-empty, non-null, non-false values, set the `hasValue` property to `false`.
+To exclude an element with a non-empty, non-null, non-false values, set the `hasValue` property to `false`.
 All other properties are optional and can be ignored.

 ##### INI config file